 5. What, in your opinion, is the key to sustain in the business?
 What are your strategies to stand out in the competitive market of momo business in Nepal?

-Sinka’s USP is innovative taste and new fusions.
+Sinka’s USP is an innovative taste and new fusions.
 The market is very competitive, and food can easily be replicated by other restaurants.
 Thus, it requires us to make constant efforts.
-So, our strategy will be to continue our brainstorming and introduce new taste in momo.
-It is very crucial for our business.
+So, our strategy will be to continue our brainstorming and introduce a new taste in momo.
+It is very crucial for our momo business in Nepal.
 Along with that our strategy is to have the consistency in our taste, maintain the quality of our raw materials and maintain our relationship with our customers.

 6. How have you seen the Sinka’s journey so far?
 How would you judge your success?

 Customer retention is an important indicator of success for any restaurant, and for Sinka as well.
 Until now, we have had a high customer retention rate, and this gives us a feeling of accomplishment and ensures us that we are on the right path.
 Some of our customers visit us regularly, some travel 20-30 km to visit us while some visit us before their international flights and some have waited even an hour outside the restaurant to eat.
 All of these tell us about our success and we try to maintain it by regular customer interaction.
 We take their feedback seriously and make a conscious effort to make their experience better each time.